glfw/glfw/README.md

    (#442)
  - [EGL] Added ANGLE backend selection via `EGL_ANGLE_platform_angle` extension (#1380)
+   [EGL] Added loading of glvnd `libOpenGL.so.0` where available for OpenGL
  - [EGL] Bugfix: The `GLFW_DOUBLEBUFFER` context attribute was ignored (#1843)
  - [GLX] Bugfix: Context creation failed if GLX 1.4 was not exported by GLX library